Qualitative Reasoning Group

 Klenk, M. and Forbus, K. (2006).
 Analogical Model Formulation for AP Physics Problems.
 20th International Workshop on Qualitative Reasoning, Hanover, NH.
 [Transfer Learning]

-Lockwood, K., Forbus, K., Halstead, D. & Usher, J. (2006).
+Lockwood, K., Forbus, K., Halstead, D. and Usher, J. (2006).
 Automatic Categorization of Spatial Prepositions.
 Proceedings of the 28th Annual Conference of the Cognitive Science Society.
 Vancouver, Canada.
 [QR: Qualitative Spatial Reasoning]

 Lovett, A., Dehghani, M. and Forbus, K. (2006).
 Efficient Learning of Qualitative Descriptions for Sketch Recognition.
 Proceedings of the 20th International Qualitative Reasoning Workshop, Hanover, New Hampshire.
 July.
 [Sketch Understanding]